 You are responsible only to the returning officer or the additional assistant returning officer in charge of your additional office who appointed you and who will issue your working instructions.
-You must act independently from any political party, candidate or referendum committee.
+You must act independently from any political party or candidate.